ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/stable.rst

 The first step to prepare a stable releases is to promote a rolling branch into the beta channel of the release.
-To do so, open a new PR targeting the ``release/1.NN`` branch changing:
+To do so, open a new PR targeting the ``release/1.NN`` branch, replacing the content of the following files:

 * ``ferrocene/version`` with the full version number of the release.
 * ``ferrocene/ci/channel`` with ``beta``.

-Once the PR is merged, the release process will start automatically publishing the latest commit on that branch into the ``beta-${major_version}`` channel every night.
-You can then continue landing changes into the branch until you are ready to release it as a stable release.
+Once the PR is merged, the release process will start to automatically publish the latest commit on that branch into the ``beta-${major_version}`` channel every night.
+You can continue landing changes into the branch until you are ready to release it as a stable release.

 .. _release-technical-report: